 The Wellness Center offers a variety of group counseling options.
 These include wellness workshops, support groups, structured treatment groups, and process-oriented treatment groups.
 Groups change each semester in response to student needs and expressed interests.
 Current offerings are listed below.

-Spring 2025 Wellness Center Groups
+Fall 2025 Wellness Center Groups

 Clinical Groups